juanoude/summaries/Terraform/courses/aws-with-terraform.md

 -----
 **Terraform is a high level tool to orquestrate infrastructure.
-It does NOT manage configuration** 🚫 Diferent than Ansible, Puppet, Chef and other tools to manage config 🚫 Some providers allow those tools along with Terraform
+It does NOT manage configuration** 🚫 Diferent than Ansible, Puppet, Chef and other tools to manage config 🚫 *Some providers allow those tools along with Terraform*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwODExNTY5NzksLTE4NzUxODgzMzddfQ
+eyJoaXN0b3J5IjpbLTE4MTM0ODE4ODMsLTE4NzUxODgzMzddfQ
 ==
 -->